libevent/libevent/README.md

 # When cross compiling, forces running a test program that verifies that Kqueue
 # works with pipes.
 Note that this requires you to manually run the test program
 # on the the cross compilation target to verify that it works.
-See cmake
+See CMake
 # documentation for try_run for more details
 EVENT__FORCE_KQUEUE_CHECK:BOOL=OFF
 ```